yenceesanjeev/saasgeneralist.github.io/_posts/blogs/2021-01-03-the-product-engagement-manager.md

 But, there's still some ambiguity.
 Let me add to it.
 What if we invented a new role?

 ### Product Experience Manager, perhaps?
-As we move up the product engagement maturity index, it's evident that this role has very little to do with writing.
+As we move up the product experience maturity index, it's evident that this role has very little to do with writing.
 This, clearly, is a product role.

 The Product Experience Manager (PEM, why not) should be responsible for the end to end product experience.
 This starts when a user enters the product from the website till the time that they stop paying the bill.
 The PEM need to work closely with design, marketing, developers and support.